How To Fuel For A Marathon: What To Eat Before, During, + After Your Race

 Suppose the runner would prefer only to consume liquid calories and hydrate simultaneously.
 In that case, they may do so by choosing a sports drink product that contains the number of carbohydrates per 400-500-milliliter bottle to add up to roughly 70 grams per hour.

-Remember, races don’t always turn out exactly how we want them to, so take along a couple of extra gels just in case.
+Remember, races don’t always turn out exactly how we want them to, so take along a couple of extra caffeinated gels or some chews just in case.
 The last thing you want is to bonk or hit the wall due to poor fueling.

 A runner drinking a protein shake after the marathon.